New deal allows consumers to ‘buy now and pay later’BY George Lekakis

 Afterpay payments will be enabled on select Tyro merchant POS platforms in the first half of calendar 2017.

-About Tyro Tyro is Australia’s only independent EFTPOS banking institution and is the first new entrant into the banking business in more than 18 years.
+Tyro is Australia’s only independent EFTPOS banking institution and is the first new entrant into the banking business in more than 18 years.
 Tyro holds an authority under the Banking Act to carry on a banking business as an Australian Deposit Taking Institution (ADI) and operates under the supervision of the Australian Prudential Regulation Authority (APRA).
 Tyro provides credit, debit, EFTPOS card acquiring services as well as a transaction and deposit account integrated with Xero cloud accounting.
 Tyro takes money on deposit and offers unsecured cash-flow based lending to Australian EFTPOS merchants.